The AI-Native Company Blueprint

 Won't giving each session access to all the knowledge slow things down?

-Convergence to a meaningful result per session is the top concern.
-Speed is secondary — we are operating a company where humans need to review outcomes, provide feedback, and approve.
-Humans are the rate-limiting step by design, which relieves the pressure to make AI sessions faster.
+Convergence to a meaningful result per session is the top priority.
+Because humans review outcomes, provide feedback, and approve, the system naturally paces itself — freeing sessions to be thorough rather than rushed.
 Sessions can explore, iterate, self-correct, and verify before presenting an outcome for review or approval.

 The Company as an Operating System